Allergic Rhinitis and Rhinosinusitis

 A botanical treatment called butterbur (Petasites hybridus) significantly reduces both histamine and leukotriene production in sufferers of allergic rhinitis. .Benefits have been shown to be similar to those of a prescription antihistamine (cetirizine), without causing cetirizine’s sedating side effects.,

 Reporting to clinic with persistent symptoms or the presence of facial pain or high-grade fevers.

 What to Tell the Family

-Allergic rhinitis and sinusitis are common yet treatable illnesses.
-Dietary adjustments may play a role in prevention and, to some extent, in treatment—and they have no problematic side effects.
-Women who plan to have children should be encouraged to breastfeed (and withhold any dairy products for at least the first 6 months of life, if not permanently) and not smoke to decrease the risk of allergic rhinitis and therefore sinusitis in their children.
+Allergic rhinitis and rhinosinusitis are common yet treatable illnesses.
+Dietary adjustments may play a role in prevention and, to some extent, in treatment.
+Women who plan to have children should be encouraged to breastfeed (and withhold any dairy products for at least the first 6 months of life) and not smoke, to decrease the risk of allergic rhinitis and sinusitis in their children.
 Families should adopt the same changes as the patient to improve their own health and to support the patient.
-Thorough dusting, rug/carpet cleaning, air purifiers and decreasing exposure to environmental pollution (urban settings) should be considered.
+Thorough dusting, rug/carpet cleaning, air purifiers and decreasing exposure to environmental pollution (urban settings) should also be considered.

 - Meltzer EO, Blaiss MS, Derebery MJ, et al. Burden of allergic rhinitis: results from the Pediatric Allergies in America survey.
 J Allergy Clin Immunol.
 2009;124(3 Suppl):S43-70.
 [PMID:19592081]